Are You Ready for the Pompadour?

 You can also use a curling iron or flat iron to create your shape if the round brush isn't your styling tool of choice.
 Creating more curl in your pompadour will give you a softer look, while straighter styling will give your a little more edge in your pump.

-Don't be afraid to tease the hair at the base (try using a root-lifting powder like this one) and use a comb to soften the look after teasing.
+Don't be afraid to tease the hair at the base, and use a comb to soften the look after teasing.

 Step Five: Finishing the Style